TabbycatDebate/tabbycat/docs/install/linux.rst

 Installing Locally on Linux
 ===========================

-Before you start, be sure to read our page on :ref:`local installations <install-local>` to help you understand what's going on, particularly this section: :ref:`install-decision`
+**Before you start:** Be sure to read our page on :ref:`local installations <install-local>` to help you understand what's going on, particularly this section: :ref:`install-decision`

 .. attention:: If you just want to quickly setup a copy of Tabbycat to run on Linux we reccomend :ref:`installing using Docker<install-docker>`, which will be much easier than following the instructions below.